slowbot/machining/README.md

 Getting Started
 -------

-* **Sketching
+* **Sketching**
 Raster Templates.
 We still use Photoshop.
 Raster based desktop aplications are very good at specific operations that allow for free asscoaition and of art direction.

-* Typecast
+* **Typecast**
 Web applications are quickly catching up.
-We do encourage the use of Typecast to experiment with
+We do encourage the use of Typecast to experiment with font sizing and type scale.

-* Gridlovers
+* **Gridlovers**
-Another form of quick visualization if the Gridlovers tool.
+Another form of quick visualization if the Gridlover.
+Once we have some key numbers extracted from Typecast we can expriment with vertical rhytmns and breakpoints.

 Setting up a Project
 -------